tanducmai/myportfolio/content/posts/database-conceptual-design.md

 - A subgroup of occurrences of an entity type
 - E.g. Staff and Student are two subclasses of Person.
-- Sub Classes may or may not have any attributes of their own.
+- Subclasses may or may not have any attribute of their own.

-3. This is called an **Inheritance Hierarchy**
+3. **Inheritance Hierarchy**

 - Also called a **Generalisation**/**Specialisation Structure**.
 - For example: Staff, Student, and Contractor are all 'Person' within the